youssef-mansor/TheAgentCompany/docs/SETUP.md

 * Check your local docker and docker compose version.
 * Pull server images.
 Note: you need at least 30GB available storage space.
-* Wait 120s for service launching until you pass the next step
-* Check whether service up.
+* Start all servers and wait until they are all up and running.

-4. Infra setup finished when you see output:
+4. Infra setup is finished when you see output:
 ```
 Checking if api-server is running on port 2999...
 api-server is running on port 2999!